CPlusPatch/lies-of-mathematics/README.md

 We have not made any assumptions about $a$ or $b$ apart from their status as real numbers, and so we can conclude that **all real numbers are equal to zero.**

+## Logical Conclusion

+We have established that no two real numbers can be equal, and that all real numbers are equal to zero.
+Therefore, we can conclude that $0\neq0$.
+This can also be explained with simple words:

+Imagine that you had nothing.
+Then, you would have zero.
+But if you had two zeros, you would have two nothings, which is still nothing.
+However, there is no such thing as two nothings, because nothing is nothing.
+Therefore, we can conclude that nothing is not nothing, and so that $0\neq0$.

 # The Infinity Paradox

 The concept of infinity is a great lie.
 It is a concept that has been used to deceive us into believing that there is no limit to the size of numbers.